 - You can register for Professional Development Day on Eventbrite using this link: https://www.eventbrite.com/e/professional-development-day-tickets-148854420579

 - How much does Professional Development Day cost?

-- Tickets cost $15 for any SWE member and $20 for any non-SWE member.
-However, if you register before midnight on May 7th, 2021 you are considered an Early Bird Registrant and you get a $5 discount on the ticket price.
-Collegiate SWE members can attend for $5.
+- Tickets cost $10 for any SWE member and $15 for any non-SWE member.
+Collegiate SWE members can attend for free.